Alicetech/Learn/README.md

 * Indentaion - import to keep code readable.
 Some projects have guidelines indicating whether to use tabs or mulitple spaces.
 Our guideline is to use tabs.
 * camelHump notation - Used to standardize object names, such as: Functions, Variables and Classes.
 * SaaS (Software as a Service) - Ex: Netflix, AWS, Tinder,Github and Gsuite.
-* Repository -  Version control, contributions and bug/feature tracking.
+* Repository -  Version control, contributions (teams), and bug/feature tracking.
 Ex: Git and Github.

 # index.html